Q. Who were the Templars?

 A. Knightfall is a historical drama (where history and drama are equally weighted).
 It’s a story about what I consider to be the most interesting part of Templar history – the fall of the order, and how it was brought down by a propaganda-driven attack led by King Philip of France.
 Historical drama these days is usually obsessed with origin stories, but what Knightfall does is look at the story of the Templars at its end.
 It’s a fascinating period of time, and it’s one of the reasons why the Templars have struck a chord with people across history.

 The story follow the lives and experiences of a group of Templars in Paris who are dreaming of getting back into their former roles.
-In episode one, we learn that the holy grail [a mythological artefact closely linked with the Templars throughout history] has gone missing; this launches the action of the next nine episodes.
+In episode one of season one, we learn that the holy grail [a mythological artefact closely linked with the Templars throughout history] has gone missing; this launches the action of the next nine episodes.
 It’s a very human story, with many of the characters projecting their own hopes and fears onto finding the grail.

 Q. What’s the real history behind the fall of the Templars?